Cars · Resale guide

 |---|---|---|

-Remember, specific variants like the 2.8L diesel automatic 4x4 will always fetch a premium over the 2.7L petrol manual 4x2.
+Note that the 2.8L Diesel Automatic 4x4 variants will always fetch a higher price than 2.7L Petrol or 2WD models.
 Use the calculator below for a personalized estimate based on your exact specs.

 Advantages — Why Buyers Pick the Toyota Fortuner in 2026

-Commanding Road Presence and Stature.
-There’s no denying the Fortuner’s imposing size and aggressive styling.
-It turns heads everywhere it goes, giving drivers a sense of confidence and authority on the road.
-For many buyers in India, this perception of status is a significant draw.
+Imposing Road Presence and Stature.
+There’s no denying the Fortuner’s commanding visual appeal.
+Its sheer size and aggressive styling turn heads and give you a sense of confidence on the road.
+For many buyers, this “big car” feel and social status are key reasons to choose it over other options.

 Disadvantages — Why You Might Skip the Toyota Fortuner in 2026